available 24/7

 Generally, you have three years from the date of the accident to take legal action.
 If the crash turned out to be fatal, eligible family members may file a wrongful death suit, which also has a three-year statute of limitations.

-If you were in an accident caused by another driver obstructing traffic, it is important to know your rights and potential legal options.
+If you were in a Milwaukee car accident caused by another driver obstructing traffic, it is important to know your rights and potential legal options.
 Having a knowledgeable and qualified attorney by your side may greatly benefit your claim.
 Car crash victims who have legal representation often recover significantly more compensation than those who do not.

 At PKSD, we have decades of experience recovering millions on behalf of our clients, and we are ready to help.
 Reach out to our office to schedule your free consultation at no risk or obligation to you.
 We charge no upfront fees for our services and no fees if we take on a case.